h0tk3y/inner-fs/README.md

 * locating a path is not atomic on the whole, but each of the steps into the directories along the path is; a deleted file will never be located: a locating step and deleting the file both take the locks on the parent directory, and, what's equally important, a non-empty directory cannot be deleted.
 However, renaming or moving a directory can interfere with the locating operation, in this case it can end up finding a file by its old path.
 * `move` operation with `ATOMIC_MOVE` option first take the two *write* locks of the source and target parent directories and then performs the move, so that no other operation can be performed which involve the two parent directories.

 To avoid deadlocks, InnerFS uses locks ordering.
-The order is, as follows:
+The imposed order is based on the paths comparing.
+The paths are compared lexicographically as lists of *path segments*, for example, `/abc/def` < `/abc/def/ghi`, and `/abc/def` < `/abc/xyz`.
+This implies that

 * If block *a* represents a parent or an ancestor directory of file system entry *b*, then *a* cannot be locked while *b* is already locked.
 The relation *'represents a parent or an ancestor'* can change for two blocks *a* and *b* over time, but this can only happen if one of them is deallocated and then allocated again.
 This cannot happen inside a single lock on both of the blocks.

 * In case neither of blocks *a* and *b* represents the other's parent or ancestor, consider *aPath* and *bPath* the paths that lead to the blocks *a* and *b* respectively.
 If `aPath < bPath` (lexicographically) then if *b* is blocked, *a* should not be blocked until *b* is unlocked.

 * After `UNALLOCATED_BLOCKS` is locked, no lock for any other file system object can be taken until `UNALLOCATED_BLOCK` is unlocked.

+* A lock for `openFileDescriptors` cannot be locked if `UNALLOCATED_BLOCKS` lock is taken, and while `openFileDescriptor` is locked, only the `UNALLOCATED_BLOCKS` lock can be taken, but no other locks.

-A simplified locks ordering hierarchy for a file system, assuming that `a < b < c < d`:
+An example locks ordering hierarchy for a file system (the arrows that come from the ordering transitivity are omitted):

               root
              /    \
             v      v
             a ---> b
-          /   \  /  |
+           / \    ^ |
-         v     v    |
+          v   v   | |
-         c --> d    |
+         c --> d -+ |
          |     |    |
          v     v    v
+      openFileDescriptors
+               |
+               v
       UNALLOCATED_BLOCKS

 ## DSL